artist & activist

 financial abuse

-My bank accounts and retirement savings will never recover from the pay discrimination I experienced, and it's not an option to return to tech after what I've been through.
+My bank accounts and retirement savings will never recover from the harms I‘ve experienced, and it's not an option to return to tech after what I've been through.

 From here you can: